shinara181/openst-platform-apis/README.md

-# openST Platform Restful APIs Setup
+# OpenST Sample Restful APIs for Platform

-This project show the sample restful api implementation of openST Platform.
+This project show the sample Restful api implementation of openST Platform.

 On how to setup and use the APIs please refer OpenST Platform [CONFIGURE.md](https://github.com/OpenSTFoundation/openst-platform/blob/develop/CONFIGURE.md).